Skip to content

 We’ve been looking at each of Charlotte Mason’s “20 Principles” or “A Short Synopsis of the Educational Philosophy”.
 Earlier articles include:

-And so this post will look at Principle 5: Education is an Atmosphere, A Discipline, & a Life.
+And so this post will look at Principle 5: Education is an Atmosphere, a Discipline, & a Life.
 In Book 1 of Volume 6, Charlotte Mason (CM) examines these three “instruments of education” — atmosphere, discipline, and life — in detail.

 All Quotes are from Book 1 of Volume 6 Towards a Philosophy of Education, unless noted otherwise.